cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 Public Bucket is a feature that allows users to expose the contents of their R2 buckets directly to the internet.
 By default, buckets are never publicly accessible and will always require explicit user permission to enable.

-Public buckets can be set up in two ways:
+Public buckets can be set up in either one of two ways:

 1. The first exposes your bucket as a custom domain under your control.
-2. The second exposes your bucket as an `*.r2.dev` Cloudflare managed subdomain.
+2. The second exposes your bucket as a Cloudflare-managed subdomain under `https://r2.dev`.

-You may choose to do one or both options to test out public buckets.
+To configure firewall rules, caching, access controls, or bot management for your bucket, you must do so through a custom domain.

-To configure firewall rules, caching, access controls, or bot management for your bucket, you must set up a custom domain.
+Using a custom domain does not require enabling `r2.dev`.

 ## Connect your bucket to a custom domain